How Long Do Hard Credit Inquiries Affect Your Score?

 Strategies for Reducing the Number of Hard Inquiries When Credit Scores are an Issue

-- Consider whether those expenses and that new credit card you desire are worth an additional inquiry before you apply.
+- Before you apply, think about whether those costs and that new credit card you want are worth another look.

 How do Inquiries Impact Certain Score Models?